Accreditation and Standards

 Accreditation standards are regularly reviewed by the VCI to ensure they stay relevant and responsive to changes in professional practices, technological advancements, and educational approaches.

 The accreditation standards for higher education programmes in veterinary medicine were last reviewed by the VCI in 2020.
-These will be due for review again in 2025.
 (Accreditation Standards)

 The accreditation standards for higher education programmes in veterinary nursing were last reviewed by the VCI in 2022.
-These will also be due for review again in 2025.
 (Accreditation Standards)

 Accreditation Reports